Textile arts of the Indigenous peoples of the Americas: Andes

 Awasaka was the most common grade of weaving produced by the Incas of all the ancient Peruvian textiles, this was the grade most commonly used in the production of Inca clothing.
 Awaska was made from llama or alpaca wool and had a high thread count (approximately 120 threads per inch).
 Thick garments made from awaska were worn as standard amongst the lower classes of the Andean highlands, while lighter cotton clothing was produced on the warmer coastal lowlands.
 Peruvian Pima cotton, as used by the Incas, is still regarded as one of the finest cottons available on today’s market.

 The finest Inca textiles were reserved for the nobility and royalty, including the emperor himself.
 This cloth, known as qompi, was of exceptionally high quality and required a specialized and state-run body of dedicated workers.
 Qompi was made from the finest materials available, alpaca, particularly baby alpaca, and vicuña wool were used to create elaborate and richly decorated items.
 As a result of their smoothness, Inca textiles made of vicuña fiber are described as "silk" by the first Spanish explorers.
 The finest Inca cloth had a thread count of more than 600 threads per inch, higher than that found in contemporaneous European textiles and not excelled anywhere in the world until the industrial revolution in the 19th century.

 Circum-Caribbean

 Guna tribal members of Panama and Colombia are famous for their molas, cotton panels with elaborate geometric designs created by a reverse appliqué technique.
 Designs originated from traditional body art designs but today exhibit a wide range of influences, including pop culture.
-Two mola panels form a the bodice of a blouse.
+Two mola panels form the bodice of a blouse.
 When a Guna woman is tired of a blouse, she can disassemble it and sell the molas to art collectors.

 Mesoamerica

-Mayan women have woven cotton with backstrap looms for centuries, creating items such as huipils or traditional blouses.
+Maya women have woven cotton with backstrap looms for centuries, creating items such as huipils or traditional blouses.
 Elaborate Maya textiles featured representations of animals, plants, and figures from oral history.
 In modern times, weaving serves as both an art form and a source of income.
-Organizing into weaving collectives have helped Mayan women earn better money for their work and greatly expand the reach of Mayan textiles in the world.
+Organizing into weaving collectives have helped Maya women earn better money for their work and greatly expand the reach of Maya textiles in the world.